 Results and discussion:

 The data collected on the management of mango thrips across the years 2020-21, 2021-22 and 2022-23 were pooled and subjected to analysis (Table 2).
-Before initiation of the treatments pre treatment counts were taken and results were nonsignificant which indicates that there is uniformity in pest population before initiation of the experiment.
+Before initiation of the treatments pre-treatment counts were taken and results were nonsignificant which indicates that there is uniformity in pest population before initiation of the experiment.
 In untreated control thrips damage was higher compared to the treatments evaluated.
 Among ten treatments evaluated against thrips in mango, var.
-Chinnarasam, T5 treatment i.e Spinosad 45% SC @ 0.25 ml/L with 5.9 and 5.8 thrips/panicle and 69 and 53 percent reduction in comparison to control after 7 days after treatment followed by T4 treatment i.e Karanj extract @ 1.5 ml/L with 8.2 and 6.2 thrips/panicle and 57 percent reduction in comparison to control and were found to be best in controlling the thrips population followed by T3 treatment i.e Azadirachtin 10,000 ppm @ 2ml/L with 41 and 45 percent reduction in comparison to control compared to all the treatments evaluated against thrips in mango (Table 2) and similar results have been reported by Aliakbarpour et al. (2011), Bana et al. (2015) and Gundappa and Shukla (2020).
-Joubert et.al 2023 also observed that chemical actives like spinetoram (spinosyn), formetanate (carbamate), tartar-emetic, abamectin (avermectin), and many more have proven to result in successful control of thrips on crops.
-Monteon-Ojeda et.al.2020 also reported that Spinetoram (dose 500 mL/ha) and Extract: Garlic + Chili + Cinnamon (dose 2 L/ha) registered best control efficacies against mango thrips in mexico.
-Meanwhile Damasia et.al., 2025 reported that among treatments evaluated against hoppers and thrips in mango, Thiamethoxam @ 0.0084% was found to be best for the management of hoppers and thrips and was statistically at par with imidacloprid @ 0.005%.
-Whereas Haider Karar et.al 2022 reported that among tested insecticides percent mortality was 74.14 % for chlorfenapyr, 70.58 % for nitenpyram + chlorfenapyr and 70.51 % for Imidacloprid after post-treatment against mango thrips.
+Chinnarasam, T5 treatment i.e Spinosad 45% SC @ 0.25 ml/L with 5.9 and 5.8 thrips/panicle and 69 and 53 percent reduction in comparison to control after 7 days after treatment followed by T4 treatment i.e Karanj extract @ 1.5 ml/L with 8.2 and 6.2 thrips/panicle and 57 percent reduction in comparison to control and were found to be best in controlling the thrips population followed by T3 treatment i.e Azadirachtin 10,000 ppm @ 2ml/L with 41% and 45% reduction in comparison to control compared to all the treatments evaluated against thrips in mango (Table 2) and similar results have been reported by Aliakbarpour et al. (2011), Bana et al. (2015) and Gundappa and Shukla (2020).
+Joubert et al. (2023) also observed that chemical actives like spinetoram (spinosyn), formetanate (carbamate), tartar-emetic, abamectin (avermectin), and many more have proven to result in successful control of thrips on crops.
+Monteon-Ojeda et al. (2020) also reported that Spinetoram (dose 500 mL/ha) and Extract: Garlic + Chili + Cinnamon (dose 2 L/ha) registered best control efficacies against mango thrips in mexico.
+Meanwhile Damasia et al. (2025) reported that among treatments evaluated against hoppers and thrips in mango, Thiamethoxam @ 0.0084% was found to be best for the management of hoppers and thrips and was statistically at par with imidacloprid @ 0.005%.
+Whereas Haider Karar et al. (2022) reported that among tested insecticides percent mortality was 74.14 % for chlorfenapyr, 70.58 % for nitenpyram + chlorfenapyr and 70.51 % for Imidacloprid after post-treatment against mango thrips.

-Munj et.al 2024 recorded that Azadirachtin 10,000 ppm @ 3 ml/L was found to be effective against the thrips in at Mohanpur and Sangareddy centres similarly in the present study Azadirachtin 10,000 ppm @ 2ml/L was the third best treatment after treatments 4 and 5.
+Munj et al. (2024) recorded that Azadirachtin 10,000 ppm @ 3 ml/L was found to be effective against the thrips in at Mohanpur and Sangareddy centres similarly in the present study Azadirachtin 10,000 ppm @ 2ml/L was the third best treatment after treatments 4 and 5.
 Yeczabel Salgado, 2024 found that Azadirachtin and cinnamon extract were best in controlling the thrips in the Ataulfo and Manila cultivars during flowering.
 Hence, spraying of Azadirachtin and cinnamon extract at the beginning of flowering is best in reducing the populations of thrips to minimize harm to the environment.

-Bana et.al.
-2015 and Munj et.al 2020 observed that Beauveria bassiana and Metarhizium anisopliae (IIHR oil formulation @ 0.5 ml/l) was the most effective for management of thrips on mango but in the present study Beauveria bassiana 108 @ 5 ml/L and Metarhizium anisopliae 108 @ 5 ml/L liquid formulations were used but they are not effective in managing the thrips population and the percent damage on fruits was 26 and 40.
-Carrillo-Arambula et al., 2022 observed that yellow sticky traps were more effective against Scirtothrips sps. with less detrimental effect on pollinators and results indicated that use of sticky traps can be deployed in mango gardens as initial monitoring tools during the initial stages of infestation hence under cultural management treatment yellow sticky traps were installed.
+Bana et al. (2015) and Munj et al. (2020) observed that Beauveria bassiana and Metarhizium anisopliae (IIHR oil formulation @ 0.5 ml/l) was the most effective for management of thrips on mango but in the present study Beauveria bassiana 108 @ 5 ml/L and Metarhizium anisopliae 108 @ 5 ml/L liquid formulations were used but they are not effective in managing the thrips population and the percent damage on fruits was 26 and 40.
+Carrillo-Arambula et al. (2022) observed that yellow sticky traps were more effective against Scirtothrips sps. with less detrimental effect on pollinators and results indicated that use of sticky traps can be deployed in mango gardens as initial monitoring tools during the initial stages of infestation hence under cultural management treatment yellow sticky traps were installed.